mc2-project/secure-aggregation/server/README.md

 The host process is what drives the enclave app.
 It is responsible for managing the lifetime of the enclave and invoking enclave methods, but should be considered an untrusted component that is never allowed to handle plaintext secrets intended for the enclave.

-In this section we will cover how to develop a host to load and run the helloworld enclave we built above.
+In this section we will cover how to develop a host to load and run the modelaggregator enclave we built above.

 ### Develop a host